Basharat-AWS-DevOps/cloud-operations-control-plane/README.md

 This project demonstrates:

-* Platform engineering mindset
+* CloudOps / Platform Engineering mindset
-* Governance-first cloud automation
+* Governance-first automation
-* Cost awareness and hygiene
+* Cost awareness and operational hygiene
 * Safe, production-oriented design
-* Real-world Terraform and AWS workflows
+* Practical Terraform and AWS workflows

-It focuses on **operability and reliability**, not application features.
+The emphasis is on **operability**, not application features.

 ---

 ## Resume / Interview Summary

-> Designed and implemented a Cloud Operations Control Plane using Terraform and AWS serverless services to automate resource inventory and proactively detect cost-leaking resources through scheduled, auditable hygiene automation.
+> Designed and implemented a Cloud Operations Control Plane using Terraform and AWS serverless services to automate AWS inventory and proactively detect cost-leaking resources through scheduled, auditable hygiene checks.

 ---